Ossian Sweet: Housing discrimination

 Restrictive covenants were stipulations written into property deeds, beginning around 1917 in the United States, to control who could live on the land connected to the deed.
 These covenants were intended primarily to exclude lower-class families and racial and ethnic minorities from certain neighborhoods, in order to preserve white racial homogeneity in a neighborhood.
 Covenants sometimes explicitly stated that the property could be sold only to a white buyer, but in other cases, they had restrictions associated with poorer buyers: multiple families could not live on the property, the home could not be divided into rental units, etc. By creating covenants that applied to low-income families, ethnic immigrants and racial minorities were also targeted, since they were frequently restricted to lower paying, blue-collar jobs.

 In the case of Ossian Sweet, restrictive covenants aimed at low-income families would not prevent him from buying a house because he earned a doctor's salary.
 However, residents used restrictive covenants primarily to prevent racial integration of their white neighborhoods.
 If restrictive covenants did not prevent minorities from buying properties, white residents found other ways to block such people from moving in.
+Boyle argues that racial discrimination in Detroit's housing market was present but somewhat avoidable until approximately 1923 or 1924, when local real estate agents organized to coordinate their discriminatory practices.